gdsbook/book/notebooks/02_geospatial_computational_environment.md

 ## The (computational) building blocks of this book

-The main format of this book is the "notebook," and is as the first medium in which our content is created and intended to be presented.
+The main format of this book is the "notebook" and is  the first medium in which our content is created and is intended to be presented.
 Each chapter is written as a separate notebook and can be run interactively.
-At the same time, we collect all chapters and convert them into different formats for "static consumption" (i.e.. read only), either in HTML format for the web, or PDF to be printed in a physical copy.
+At the same time, we collect all chapters and convert them into different formats for "static consumption" (i.e., read only), either in HTML format for the web, or PDF to be printed in a physical copy.
 This section will present the specific format of notebooks we use, and illustrate its building blocks in a way that allows you to then follow the rest of the book interactively.

-### Jupyter Notebooks and JupyterLab
+### Jupyter notebooks and JupyterLab

 Our choice of notebook system is Jupyter {cite}`Kluyver2016jupyter`.
 A Jupyter notebook is a plain text file with the `.ipynb` extension, which means that it is an easy file to